NEW: Tamir Rice's family accuses prosecutors of sabotaging the case

-An Ohio grand jury decided not to indict Officers Timothy Loehmann and Frank Garmback, prosecutor Tim McGinty said Monday.
+An Ohio grand jury this week decided not to indict Officers Timothy Loehmann and Frank Garmback.
+The incident was a “perfect storm of human error, mistakes and communications” that did not reach the point of criminality, prosecutor Tim McGinty said Monday.

 “Given this perfect storm of human error, mistakes and communications by all involved that day, the evidence did not indicate criminal conduct by police,” McGinty said.